akshay030908/portfolio-simple-website/README.md

-This is a simple and responsive portfolio website built using **HTML and **basic CSS**.
+This is a simple and responsive portfolio website built using HTML and basic CSS.
 It showcases my skills, projects, and contact information in a clean and professional layout.

 ### Features:
 - Responsive Design: Optimized for desktop and mobile devices.